My first significant experience with Yoga was almost 22 years ago.

 I also studied Yoga therapy at UIPS in Rishikesh, India.
 I completed basic Ayurvedic studies in Hungary and India.

 I have been practicing and teaching yoga for some time now, and the Iyengar method has had a significant impact on my practice.
-I regularly attend Iyengar Yoga Trainings in Budapest and have also been fortunate enough to learn from international teachers.
 In my opinion, the Iyengar method is the most precise and intelligent yoga lineage that I have encountered.
 B.K.S Iyengar, a master of yoga, has made remarkable contributions to the field through his professional accomplishments, spirituality, and ethos.
 His work serves as an excellent example for anyone on the path of yoga.

 The closest statement that I feel is my own recently: “Knowledge has a beginning but no end.” ― Geeta S. Iyengar